 Welk was reluctant to record the song at first until a colleague persuaded him to do so.
 He released the song in 1961, when rock and roll was dominating the charts, but still, when “Calcutta” was released, it topped the U.S. pop chart, pushing the Shirelles song, “Will You Love Me Tomorrow” from its number one position and blocking the Miracles from getting their first number one hit.
 With over one million copies of the song sold, it was a winner.

 “Calcutta” fits well in a collection of songs with danceable tempos.
 It can be used as a transition into a discussion of preferred leisure activities, an opportunity for visual engagement with videos from The Lawrence Welk Show, and more!

 Theme – Dance Music – This song would fit well into a Dance Music theme to promote movement and fun.
 Encourage the group to share/discuss their favorite leisure activities like dancing, playing instruments, or games they enjoy.
 Other complementary songs may include “Beer Barrel Polka”, “The Twist” and, “Music, Music, Music.”
 OR find songs related to your group’s specific heritages.

-Watch a Video Clip: Watch a video clip of The Lawrence Welk Show, enjoying the dancers on stage.
+Watch a Video Clip: Watch a a video clip of The Lawrence Welk Show, enjoying the dancers on stage.